esteinig/sketchy/README.md

 `Mash` can be used directly to construct the sketch with the following default parameters:

 ```
-mash sketch -s 1000 -k 15 *.fasta
+mash sketch -s 1000 -k 15 -o ref *.fasta
 ```

 See the [`Nextflow`](#nextflow) section for parallel sketch building and the [`Benchmarks`](#benchmarks) section for guidance on selecting an appropriate sketch and k-mer size for `Sketchy`.

 ### Genotype features and index preparation

-Genotypes associated with each genome in the reference sketch should be in ta tab-delmited table with a column containing the file name identifiers used in the construction of the reference sketch (for example `uuid`) and it's asosciated genotypes with headers:
+Genotypes associated with each genome in the reference sketch should be in ta tab-delmited table (e.g. `genotypes.tsv`) with appropriate headers.
+Here the `uuid` column is used to demonstrate that the index **must be in the same order as genmes in the sketch**.
+We will remove the `uuid` column in the next step when we translate columns into categorical data - which does not make sense for `uuid`.

 ```
 uuid        st      sccmec  pvl